Earth-Hominid/Chair-Mart/README.md

 };
 ```

-I added the checkBagQuantity() inside any functions that dealt with either adding or removing products from the cart.
-This allowed my cart icon, and cart page to dynamically render whenever a product was added or removed, or the cart was cleared.
+I added the checkBagQuantity() inside the functions which dealt with either adding or removing products from the cart.
+This allowed my cart icon and cart page to dynamically render whenever a product was added or removed, or the cart was cleared.

 ## License